 So, where do you start?

-Here are a few simple ways you can begin to incorporate a bit of Fitness into your daily life (no gym membership required):
+Here are some simple ways to add a bit of Fitness into your day -- no gym membership required!

 Just as ergonomic experts recommend that office workers take their eyes off their computer screen every hour or so, fitness experts are advocating getting up from your chair and taking a brisk walk up and down the stairs.
 Take breaks throughout the day by offering to pick up supplies for your colleagues, take the mail downstairs instead of waiting for it to be picked up, pace your office while on a call, or walk to a colleague's office to chat rather than send them an email.
 That way, you force yourself to get up from your seat and walk for a few minutes several times throughout the day.